jonshiach/graphics-notes/_sources/_pages/03_Textures.md

 const texture = loadTexture(gl, "assets/mario_small.png");
 ```

-Change the texture filtering to nearest-neighbour interpolation for both minification and magnification using the following code.
+In the `loadTexture()` function in the ***webGLUtils.js*** file, change the texture filtering to nearest-neighbour interpolation for both minification and magnification using the following code.

 ```javascript
 gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_MIN_FILTER, gl.NEAREST);